 - By Jason Howland

-Childhood obesity is a growing problem in America.
-One in every 5 children and adolescents in the U.S. is considered obese, according to the Centers for Disease Control and Prevention.
-An important tool for keeping kids healthy is participation in youth sports, and it's not just because of the physical activity.
+Some children are back in the classroom and others are getting ready.
+An important tool for keeping kids healthy is participation in youth sports, and it's not just because of physical activity.

 There are the obvious physical benefits when kids play sports.
 It improves cardiovascular health and prevents obesity.
 But that's not all.